carpedm20/korail2/README.md

     - 08: TrainType.ITX_SAEMAEUL - ITX-새마을
     - 09: TrainType.ITX_CHEONGCHUN - ITX-청춘
 - (optional) passengers=None : List of Passenger Objects.
 None means 1 AdultPassenger.
-- (optional) show_all=False : When True, a result includes trains which has no seats.
+- (optional) include_no_seats=False : When True, a result includes trains which has no seats.

 Below is a sample usage of `search_train`: